Harbert Management Corporation

-Harbert Management Corporation, based in Birmingham, Alabama, is a United States investment management company founded in 1993 by Raymond J. Harbert.
+Harbert Management Corporation is an American investment management company.
+It is based in Birmingham, Alabama and was founded in 1993 by Raymond J. Harbert.

-Overview

-The company has investment funds in seven alternative asset classes in two areas of concentration: real assets and private capital.
+The company has investment funds in seven alternative asset classes in two areas of concentration real assets and private capital.

+HMC has offices in Birmingham, Atlanta, Dallas, Nashville, New York, Richmond, San Francisco, London, Luxembourg, Paris, and Madrid.

+History

+The company was founded in 1993.

+In 1998, the company established the HERO Foundation, which provides direct financial assistance to help people who have been affected by natural disasters, medical conditions or temporary financial hardships to regain their independence and self-sufficiency.

 The company was previously the majority owner of Harbinger Capital.
 HMC provided the original funding for Harbinger and its funds.
-The company also owns Harbert Realty Services (HRS).

-HMC has offices in Birmingham, Atlanta, Dallas, Nashville, New York, Richmond, San Francisco, London, Luxembourg, Paris, and Madrid.

-In 1998, the company established the HERO Foundation, which provides direct financial assistance to help people who have been affected by natural disasters, medical conditions or temporary financial hardships to regain their independence and self-sufficiency.